akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The new year brought new cruelties.

-With the Duchess gone, the half-sisters regrouped.
+With the Duchess and Godfrey gone, the half-sisters regrouped.
 Whispers followed Beatrice through every corridor.
 "The goose girl."
 "Can she even read?"
 "Does she know which fork to use yet?"

 Beatrice endured.
 Lady Margaret guided.
 Godfrey stood beside her.
 But the erosion was constant.